Robin Hood: Ballads and tales

-The first clear reference to "rhymes of Robin Hood" is from the alliterative poem Piers Plowman, thought to have been composed in the 1370s, followed shortly afterwards by a quotation of a later common proverb, "many men speak of Robin Hood and never shot his bow", in Friar Daw's Reply (c.
+The first clear reference to "rhymes of Robin Hood" occurs in the alliterative poem Piers Plowman, thought to have been composed in the 1370s, followed shortly afterwards by a quotation of a later common proverb, "many men speak of Robin Hood and never shot his bow", in Friar Daw's Reply (c.
 1402) and a complaint in Dives and Pauper (1405–1410) that people would rather listen to "tales and songs of Robin Hood" than attend Mass.
-Robin Hood is also mentioned in a Lollard tract dated to the first half of the 15th century (thus also possibly predating his other earliest historical mentions) alongside several other folk heroes such as Guy of Warwick, Bevis of Hampton, and Sir Lybeaus.
+Robin Hood is also mentioned in a Lollard tract dated to the first half of the 15th century (thus possibly predating the other earliest historical mentions) alongside several other folk heroes such as Guy of Warwick, Bevis of Hampton, and Sir Lybeaus.

-However, the earliest surviving copies of the narrative ballads date to the second half of the 15th century or the first decade of the 16th century.
+However, the earliest surviving copies of the narrative ballads themselves date to the second half of the 15th century or the first decade of the 16th century.
 In these early accounts, Robin Hood's partisanship of the lower classes, his devotion to the Virgin Mary and associated special regard for women, his outstanding skill as an archer, his anti-clericalism, and his particular animosity towards the Sheriff of Nottingham are already clear.
-Little John, Much the Miller's Son, and Will Scarlet (as Will "Scarlok" or "Scathelocke") all appear, although not yet Maid Marian or Friar Tuck.
-The friar has been part of the legend since at least the later 15th century, when he is mentioned in a Robin Hood play script.
+They also feature Little John, Much the Miller's Son, and Will Scarlet (as Will "Scarlok" or "Scathelocke"), although not yet Maid Marian or Friar Tuck.
+The friar has been part of the legend since at least the later 15th century, when he is mentioned in the script of a Robin Hood play.